 You may have noticed that Hz is a logarithmic measurement: changing octaves requires multiplying or dividing frequency by two.
 But CV, described above, is a linear measurement: changing octaves requires adding or subtracting whole volts.
 It's these two different ways of measuring that makes converting between Hz and volts tricky.

 Musical Notes, Cultural and Creative Practices

 On top of the measurement issues above, there are cultural and creative practice concerns to navigate.

 Letters, Octaves, Semitones

-Much of the music of the past couple hundred years is mapped to the letter scale of Western European derived music theory.
+A fair amount of music from the past couple hundred years, and nearly all pitch-senstive music technology, maps to the letter scale of Western European derived music theory.
 In this system, letters A through G each indicate a different tone and repeat as they go up or down octaves.
 Some of these tones can be altered a little bit up or down.
 As a result, even though there are only seven letters, there are 12 semitones in an octave.
 To make things even more squirrelly, octaves are measured from one C to the next C, not from A to A.

 Because of the focus on C as a starting note, it's practical to place a C at specific landmarks in a musical instrument.
 Being able to find "middle C" is an important skill for any beginning piano player, for example.

 With an instrument that is manipulated via control voltage, 0V is that landmark.
 Placing a C at 0V will make it easier to integrate keyboards and other musical technologies.